 Complete following the requirements therein.
-This Form 1 shall be submitted at the same time the proposal is submitted, indicating the Group.
+This Form 1 shall be submitted at the same time the proposal is submitted.
 It will not be accepted after the Proposal Due Date.
 Failure to submit this Form 1 may result in the Proposal being deemed non-responsive.